Common questions about the AXIS protocol.

 AXIS operators improve efficiency by making the role of each line explicit.
 This reduces the need for longer instructions or repeated clarifications, helping conversations remain more focused and structured.
 They also reduce token usage by replacing longer prompt instructions with short operator signals.

-Can AXIS be used with any AI system, and do I need to install anything?
+Can AXIS be used with any AI system?

 Why use operators instead of longer prompts?